-To make local sure metadata access is fast, the system has to be able to handle random IOPS workloads extremely quickly.
-It also needs to respond efficiently to sequential read requests when users try to open files.
-High IOPS and low latency are essential to making a file system work for you.
+CloudFS uses flash storage for fast metadata access and caching.
+Flash enables the system to handle random IOPS (Input/Output Operations Per Second) workloads extremely quickly, and to respond efficiently to sequential read requests when users try to open files.
+High IOPS and low latency are essential to file system performance.

-Solid State Drives (SSDs), or flash storage, are about 100 times faster than Hard Disk Drives (HDDs), and provide up to 400 times more IOPS.
-So even on a traditional array, it makes sense to put metadata on flash, where user requests will be served very quickly.
-All of the major enterprise storage solutions now use flash for metadata and caching.
+Flash storage is about 100 times faster than legacy disk drives and provides up to 400 times more IOPS.
+So even on a traditional array, it makes sense to put metadata on flash where user requests will be served quickly.
+Every major enterprise storage solution uses flash for metadata and caching.

 If a user changes a file in one office, file metadata needs to update immediately in every other location, or your productivity can be negatively impacted.
 Panzura’s patented technology keeps metadata synchronized in real time, in every filer, in every location so your entire team has an up-to-the-moment view of every file, whether they’re working from your head office, or from their home.